Differential operators and families of automorphic forms on unitary groups of arbitrary signature: Introduction

-A key innovation of Katz in \cite{kaCM} is the construction of $p$-adic differential operators (generalizing the Maass-Shimura operators studied extensively by Harris and Shimura \cite{hasv, sh, Shimura, shclassical}) and a description of their action on $q$-expansions, when $p$ splits in the CM field.
-Lacking $q$-expansions, we compute the action of differential operators on Serre-Tate expansions and, as a consequence, produce congruences and families of $p$-adic automorphic forms.
-Our work builds on \cite{E09, EDiffOps, EFMV, KaST, brooks} and requires careful analysis of the action of Schur functors (in particular the Young symmetrizer) on Serre-Tate expansions.
+{\bf (2) Differential operators.} A key innovation of Katz in \cite{kaCM} is the construction of $p$-adic differential operators (generalizing the Maass--Shimura operators studied extensively by Harris and Shimura \cite{hasv, sh, Shimura, shclassical}) and a description of their action on $q$-expansions, when $p$ splits in the CM field.
+Lacking $q$-expansions, we compute the action of differential operators on Serre--Tate expansions and, as a consequence, produce congruences and families of $p$-adic automorphic forms.
+Our work builds on \cite{E09, EDiffOps, CEFMV, KaST, brooks} and requires careful analysis of the action of Schur functors (in particular the Young symmetrizer) on Serre--Tate expansions.
 (In a different direction, E. Goren and E. de Shalit recently constructed $p$-adic differential operators for signature $(2,1)$ with $p$ inert \cite{DSG}.)